luisarizmendi/edge-demos/demos/rhde-aap/docs/s4-app-lifecycle-podman.md

 4. Show the APP by visiting `http:<edge device IP>:<configured port>`

-5. (Optional) You can go back to Gitea and change something (ie. the port) in the `rhde/prod/rhde_config/apps/podman/quadlet/app_fuxa_scada.container` file and see how that change is applied to the application.
+5. Change the port in Giteain the `rhde/prod/rhde_config/apps/podman/quadlet/app_fuxa_scada.container` file and see how that change is applied to the application.